 Drug Treatment

-Drug treatment is particularly effective in ADHD and can make an immediate difference.
-Medication can be used to improve focus and concentration and to reduce impulsivity.
-It is possible to gain new insights and to learn and practice more skills more efficiently when on medication.
+Medication is particularly effective in ADHD and can make an immediate difference.
+It can be used to improve focus and concentration and to reduce impulsivity.
+It is possible to gain new insights and to learn and practice more skills more efficiently when taking medication.
+The improved concentration and focus also helps improve responses to talking treatments, and with time and changes in circumstances some people are able to significantly reduce or even stop medication over time.

 Medical Screening

-Sometimes it is necessary to run some basic cardiovascular tests before starting medication, eg blood tests and an ECG.
+Sometimes it is necessary to run some basic heart health tests before starting medication, for instance blood tests and and heart rhythm checks (ECG).

-Recent tests completed elsewhere may be acceptable.
-If further testing is deemed necessary this can be arranged locally through partner organisations.
+Recent tests completed elsewhere may be used.
+If further testing is deemed necessary this can be arranged locally through our partner organisations.

 Starting medication and getting it stable